1929 Grand Banks earthquake: Aftermath

 In the immediate aftermath of the tsunami, electricity, radio and telegram communications were unavailable for several days.
 It took three days for the S.S.
 Meigle to respond to a distress signal, sending supplies, aid workers, doctors, nurses, blankets, and food.
 Donations from across Newfoundland, the United States and the United Kingdom totaled around $250k (about CA$4.3 million in 2023).
-There was never an accurate or official list of victims produced, by any individual or branch of the Newfoundland or Canadian government.
+There was never an accurate or official list of victims produced, by any individual or branch of the Newfoundland, French or British governments.
 In a report entitled "Loss of Life", the Dr. Harris Munden Mosdell (chairman of the board of Health Burin West) reported that "The loss of life through the tidal wave totals twenty-seven.
 Twenty-five deaths were due directly to the upheaval.
 Two other deaths occurred subsequently and were due to shock and exposure."
 Later research attributed an additional death to the earthquake.

 In 1952, scientists from Columbia University put together the pieces of the sequentially-broken cables, leading to the discovery of the landslide and the first documentation of a turbidity current.
 Scientists have examined layers of sand, believed to be deposited by other tsunamis, in an effort to determine the regional frequency of large earthquakes.
 One sand layer, thought to be deposited by the 1929 tsunami at Taylor's Bay, was found 13 cm below the turf line.
 The frequency of large tsunamis varies according to the deposition of sediments offshore, as it was the submarine landslide's power that triggered the wave.